francois-gm/go-kabk-y1b/06 - 20250310 - Assignment presentation/README.md

 - A website you like (Simone, Iloy, Julia (F), François)

-**About next class's (Tuesday March 18th) workshop…**

-- Guess tutor class with [Yara Veloso](https://www.yaraveloso.nu).
-- Yara will do a lunch lecture/presentation of her work (12h45-13h30) before that class, 1-2 students to create a visual for that (?)

 ## An *Ode to CSS*, each present their final project (1h)

 ### a) Put your website online (15min)